 In addition, I am a fitness influencer and and this came from my involvement in extra-curricular activities while I was a student at York.
 With my content, I try to be motivational and inspire my audiences to prioritize self-care and their mental health.
 The University is an integral and foundational place for inspiring this journey, and why Tait McKenzie is really close to my heart.
 Tait makes it comfortable for students to experience, or give a chance to, their passions and that’s important.
 It is an open and supportive community, and my favourite thing about York during my studies.

 As an international student, I had a hard time in the beginning with giving myself the opportunity to branch out and create my own networks.
 I gave myself the push to experience new things by setting the goal of trying one new thing a month.
 It was very scary at first, but I focused on going through with the commitment I made.
 From there, I made connections and nurtured relationships with every opportunity that came my way.
 Being part of the community is so important.
 The connections that you make, and fostering those relationships, help you transition to what you want to pursue after graduation.

-Growing up, I moved around a lot, from Bangladesh, to Australia, to Dubai & finally making my way to Canada to pursue my Bachelor's Degree.
-Being an international student came with its challenges, but I used it as my motivation to make an impact in the lives of those around me so that they could have it a little easier.
-Thus began my journey to support other international students through their transition as an International Student Success Ambassador at LA&PS.
-My desire to further make a difference translated to advocating mental health and living a healthy lifestyle through my personal social accounts.
-I am highly motivated by helping others and hope to continue doing so in the future through all my endeavors.
+Lamisaa Mahmud moved around a lot while growing up, from Bangladesh to Australia and Dubai, finally making her way to Canada to pursue her Bachelor's Degree.
+Being an international student came with its challenges, but she used it as my motivation to make an impact in the lives of those around her so that they could have it a little easier.
+Thus began Lamisaa's journey to support other international students through their transition as an International Student Success Ambassador at LA&PS, York University.
+Her desire is to continue making a difference in advocating mental health and living a healthy lifestyle through her personal social accounts.
+Lamisaa is highly motivated by helping others and hopes to continue doing so in the future through all her endeavors.